 Best Wireless Headphones

 Sony’s top-of-the-line noise-canceling headphones have dominated the market for quite a while.
-And it’s to no surprise that their latest product, the WH-1000XM4 lives up to its hype.
+And it’s no surprise that their latest product, the WH-1000XM4 lives up to its hype.
 Compared to their predecessors, the WH-1000XM4 ear pads’ have a greater surface area resulting in more contact with your head.
-The cushioning on the headband is slimmer as well, making these as comfortable as they come.
-The soft finish gives them a premium, long-lasting feel as well.
-Along with 30-hour battery life, these headphones offer fast charging as well.
-They use a USB-C cable and a 10-minute charge can last almost 5 hours.
+In addition, the cushioning on the headband is slim, making it one of the most comfortable on this list.
+The soft finish gives them a premium, long-lasting feel.
+Along with 30-hours of battery life, these headphones offer fast charging.
+They use a USB-C cable, and a 10-minute charge can last almost 5 hours.

-However, this isn’t all.
 The WH-1000XM4 offers a wide array of features as well.
-It has seamless dual-pairing which means you can connect two devices at a single time.
-Along with that, the headphones have high-quality touch sensor controls to pause/play or attend to your calls.
-On the inside of the left ear-cup is a small sensor that stops playback when the headphones are removed.
-A subtle but quite significant feature.
+It has seamless dual-pairing, which means you can connect two devices at a single time.
+Moreover, the headphones have high-quality touch sensor controls to pause/play or attend to your calls.
+Finally, on the inside of the left ear-cup is a small sensor that stops playback when the headphones are removed.
+A subtle but significant feature.

 Sony spared no expense when it came to their Active Noise Cancellation technology.
-They use dual noise sensor technology, where two microphones capture ambient noise and then pass the data to the processor to cancel the noise.
-Along with this, these are some of the best-sounding Bluetooth headphones you could go for.
-They do an outstanding job of bringing the best out of different types of sounds and especially most music genres.
-Oh, and they even feature an equalizer so you can customize the sound to your liking.
+They use dual noise sensor technology, where two microphones capture ambient noise and then pass the data to the processor, which cancels noise.
+It does an outstanding job of bringing the best out of different types of sounds, especially music.
+It even features an equalizer so you can customize the sound to your liking.